 Stuart Pearce MBE is a former England footballer and manager.

-Pearce has played for Wealdstone, Coventry City, Newcastle United, West Ham and Manchester City, but is best recognised for his 12 years spent at Nottingham Forest where he became team captain in 1987.
+Pearce played for Wealdstone, Coventry City, Newcastle United, West Ham and Manchester City.
+However, he’s best known for the 12 years he spent at Nottingham Forest where he became team captain in 1987.

 He retired as a player in 2002 while at Manchester City.
-He remained with the club as a coach under manager Kevin Keegan until being promoted to the manager’s job in 2005, a position in held until 2007.
+However, he stayed with the club in the capacity as coach under manager Kevin Keegan.

-Pearce was awarded an MBE for his services to football in 1998.
+In 1998 Pearce was awarded an MBE for his services to football.

 Away from the pitch, Stuart has a great knowledge of the football business and the game he loves.